BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/06-cog_games.md

 ### Scoring

-Total score is based on how many times participants can correctly complete the task within the time limit at the top of the screen.
+Total score is based on how many times participants can correctly complete the task within the time limit at the top of the screen, with six possible levels.

 ### Customization